 What type of travel insurance should I get?

-As with any type of insurance, it’s important that the policy you buy is fit for purpose and actually covers you for the scenarios that might crop up.
+As with any type of insurance, it’s important that the policy you buy is fit for purpose and actually covers you for any scenarios that might crop up.
 When applying for a policy, make sure you outline the right dates for your trip and the correct destination.

 • Going on a cruise – If you’re going on a cruise, you’ll need to get specialist cruise cover as the things that could go wrong are different to other kinds of travel.
 Cruise travel insurance will usually cover things like itinerary changes, missed ports, unused excursions, cabin confinement, higher cancellation costs and airlift cover in case of emergency medical requirements.